syncfusion-content/javascript-docs/js/Chart/Data-Markers.md

 {% include image.html url="/js/Chart/Data-Markers_images/Data-Markers_img4.png" Caption="Data Markers"%}

-Appearance of the labels can be customized using *font* and *offset* options.
+Appearance of the labels can be customized by using the *font* and *offset* options.
 The *offset* option is used to move the labels vertically.
-Also, labels can be rotated using *rotate* option.
+Also, labels can be rotated by using the *rotate* option.

 The following code example shows how to rotate datalabel text and customize the font.